chandrasekarnarayana/foodspec/docs/index.md

 > — Sri Sathya Sai Baba, *Effect of Food on the Mind*, Summer Showers 1993 – Indian Culture and Spirituality (29 May 1993)

 ## What is FoodSpec?
 FoodSpec is a protocol-driven toolkit for Raman/FTIR and hyperspectral imaging in food science.
 It focuses on edible oils and fried matrices (e.g., chips), covering oil discrimination, thermal stability, and oil–chips matrix effects.
-The engine bundles preprocessing, harmonization, Ratio-Quality (RQ) analysis, protocol execution, reporting, and prediction into reproducible pipelines usable via GUI, CLI, or web API.
+The engine bundles preprocessing, harmonization, Ratio-Quality (RQ) analysis, protocol execution, reporting, and prediction into reproducible pipelines usable via the CLI.

 ## Who is this for?
 - Food scientists, QA/QC analysts, and lab technicians running spectral workflows.